-Finally, for FY 2022, DHS is focused on the criticality of information sharing and collaboration to building a national culture of preparedness and protecting against terrorism and other threats to our national security.
+Finally, for FY 2023, DHS is focused on the criticality of information sharing and collaboration to building a national culture of preparedness and protecting against terrorism and other threats to our national security.
 The threats to our nation have evolved during the past two decades.
-We now face continuous cyber threats by sophisticated actors, threats to soft targets and crowded places, and threats from domestic violent extremists who currently pose the greatest terrorism threat to the nation.
-Therefore, for FY 2022, DHS has identified six priority areas related to the most serious threats to the nation.
-Recipients are expected to address those priority areas with their HSGP funds.
+We now face continuous cyber threats by sophisticated actors, threats to soft targets and crowded places, and threats from domestic violent extremists who currently pose the greatest terrorism threat to the nation1.
+Therefore, for FY 2023, DHS has identified six priority areas (see Section A.10.c) related to the most serious threats to the nation, as well as required minimum funding allocations.